 The German Bundesliga will restart this weekend following a suspension of nine weeks due to the coronavirus pandemic.
 It will be the first major European league to resume footballing action and that is likely to attract plenty of interest from the global audience on their television sets.

-For those watching the games online, Joker’s Bundesliga live stream has you covered.
+For those watching the games online, check these Bundesliga live stream listings for more information.
 For those watching on TV, we’ve included viewing info for channels in UK, US and Germany.
 Outside of those countries (or if you don’t have the right channel), we’d recommend catching a good live stream via the link above.

 Bayern Munich will remain the main source of attraction, given their dominance in the German top-flight over the past eight years, but the league title remains far from decided with nine more games left in the campaign.

-Hansi Flick’s side are presently top of the standings with 55 points on the board, but there is only a six-point difference between themselves and fourth-placed Borussia Monchengladbach.
+Hansi Flick’s side are presently top of the Bundesliga table with 55 points on the board, but there is only a six-point difference between themselves and fourth-placed Borussia Monchengladbach.

 Borussia Dortmund, RB Leipzig and Monchengladbach have all occupied the top position at some stage of the current season and they will be hoping to put the pressure on the league leaders with a strong restart.